Recognizing depression in the elderly starts with knowing the signs and symptoms. Depression red flags include:

 - Exercise.
 Physical activity has powerful mood-boosting effects.
 In fact, research suggests it may be just as effective as antidepressants in relieving depression.
 The best part is that the benefits come without side effects.
 You don’t have to hit the gym to reap the rewards.
 Look for small ways you can add more movement to your day: park farther from the store, take the stairs, do light housework, or enjoy a short walk.
 Even if you’re ill, frail, or disabled, there are many safe exercises you can do to build your strength and boost your mood—even from a chair or wheelchair.

-- Connect with others.
+- Connect with others, face to face whenever possible.
 Getting the support you need plays a big role in lifting the fog of depression and keeping it away.
 On your own, it can be difficult to maintain perspective and sustain the effort required to beat depression.
 You may not feel like reaching out, but make an effort to connect to others and limit the time you’re alone.
 If you can’t get out to socialize, invite loved ones to visit you, or keep in touch over the phone or email.
+And remember, it’s never too late to build new friendships.
+Start by joining a support group for depression, a book club, or another group of people with similar interests.

 - Bring your life into balance.
 If you’re feeling overwhelmed by stress and the pressures of daily life, it may be time to learn new emotional management and emotional intelligence skills.
 Watch the short video clip and consider following Helpguide’s free Bring Your Life Into Balance toolkit.